AdaCore/spark2014/docs/ug/spark_2014.rst

 Abstract_State, Refined_State and Initializes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The previous section discussed the global annotation, which applies to subprograms.
+The previous section discussed the Global annotation, which applies to subprograms.
 There are two more annotations required for data-flow analysis, and these apply to packages rather than subprograms.
 Consider the specification of ``Add_To_Total`` above.
 The global variable ``Total`` might well be declared in the body of the enclosing package.
-If the specification of ``Add_To_Total`` appears in the package specification then its global annotation is referring to a variable ``Total`` about which nothing is known because the package body has not yet been analyzed.
+If the specification of ``Add_To_Total`` appears in the package specification, then its global annotation is referring to a variable ``Total`` about which nothing is known because the package body has not yet been analyzed.
 Indeed, the package body might not even have been written yet.
 The Abstract_State annotation allows